New Reverse Mortgage Calculator: How to Assess Your Suitability for these Loans

 Some of the factors you will want to consider include:

-- Your need for supplemental income or improved cash flow from eliminating mortgage payments
+- Your need for supplemental income or improved cash flow by eliminating mortgage payments

 - Your desire for financial independence